 “Yes, you’re right.
 Come, let us rejoin the others.
-They must have a fire going: I can smell fish roasting on a spit.
+They must have a fire going as I can smell fish roasting on a spit.
 Let us eat something and get some sleep.
 I fear we may have yet more fighting to do before this day is out.”

-“I would rather eat chocolate ice-cream instead,” Mouse said mournfully.
+“I’d rather eat double-chocolate ice-cream,” Mouse said mournfully.
 “And make daisy-chains in the sunshine…”

 “One day, we’ll do that together, Mouse, I promise.”